syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The SfListView provides support to grouping the items based on custom logic.
 The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the `DataSource.GroupDescriptors` collection.
 In custom group comparer all items present in a group compares each other based on the items count to each group sorted accordingly.

-The following code example illustrates how to perform custom grouping for underlying data based on the group item count.
+To perform custom grouping for underlying data based on the group item count, follow the code example.

 {% highlight c# %}
 public class CustomGroupComparer : IComparer<GroupResult>, ISortDirection